cloud-66-internal/help.cloud66.com/_rails/index.md

 permalink: /:collection/:categories/index.html
 ---

-<p class="lead">Cloud 66 for Rails lets you deploy your Ruby on Rails (or any other Rack-based) applications on any cloud.
-Cloud 66 for Rails offers ease of deployment and reduced the need for DevOps.</p>
+<p class="lead">Cloud 66 for Rails lets you deploy your Ruby on Rails (or any other Rack-based) applications to the cloud.
+Cloud 66 for Rails offers ease of management and reduces the load on your DevOps resources.</p>

-{% include category_nav.html %}
+{% include category_nav_rails.html %}